 IACP Model Policy on Registering and Tracking Sex Offenders

 IACP provides the Registering and Tracking Sex Offenders model policy to the law enforcement community without charge.
-To download a copy please click here or visit the Policy Center’s website.
+To download a copy please click here.

 To request copies of the above sex offender management related products or for more information on IACP sex offender management efforts, please contact: Kelly Burke at 800-THE-IACP Ext.
 842.